Ridesharing is using an online platform to connect passengers with drivers who use their privately owned vehicles to facilitate transportation needs.

 - Road safety: Car crashes are the sixth most common cause of death in the United States, and driving for multiple hours each day only increases your exposure to this risk.

 - Low-rated passengers: Although Uber recently started banning riders with low ratings, there’s no word on whether the cutoff is as strict as it is for drivers.
-Many drivers feel pressured to pick up even the lowest-rated passengers in order to not miss out on potential income.
+Many drivers feel pressured to pick up even the lowest-rated passengers to not miss out on potential income.

 Ridesharing safety tips